Super-Protocol/docs/docs/developers/CLI_guides/providers_offers.md

 Where:
 * `--min-rent-minutes 43200` - the lease time is specified as 30 days, because we need the offer content to be available on demand.
 You can make the lease longer and you can also [replenish the balance](/developers/cli_commands/orders/replenish-deposit) at a later date.

 As a result, a resource file will be generated in the `json` format, containing the information for TEE on how to access your uploaded solution.
+Copy this file to the Provider Tools directory (you will need it in Step 4).

 ---

 **Expected step result:**
 * Solution or data has been prepared, archived and uploaded to long term storage;
-* A `resource.json` has been generated.
+* A `resource.json` has been generated and copied to the Provider Tools directory.

 ## **Step 3 - Configuring offer**

 Now that we have the accounts, it's time to configure the offers.

-You will need to create two .json files.
+You will need to create two .json files in the Provider Tools directory.

 ### Offer description